 Skelton Truck Lines Inc. ("SKINC") is a wholly-owned subsidiary of Skelton USA.
 SKINC provides specialized 2-8°C transportation services to Skelton in the United States, and Skelton provides specialized 2-8°C transportation services to SKINC in Canada.
-For the period from March 1, 2021 to June 30, 2021, AHG purchased \$221 of transportation services from SKINC and invoiced \$703 to SKINC.
+For the period from March 1, 2021 to September 30, 2021, AHG purchased \$300 of transportation services from SKINC and invoiced \$1,086 to SKINC.
+Effective November 1, we acquired the remaining 51% interest in Skelton USA, at which time SKINC became a wholly-owned subsidiary of the Company.